pjfanning/op-rabbit/CONTRIBUTING.md

     sbt test

-To test a single module, such as `akka-stream`, run the following:
+To test a single module, such as `pekko-stream`, run the following:

-    sbt akka-stream/test
+    sbt pekko-stream/test